joaodias/hugito-app/README.md

 4. Tell your story with commits
 5. Open a Pull Request
 6. Discuss your awesome hack with your reviewer/reviewers
-7. Get a :+1 and merge that thing
+7. Get a :thumbsup: and merge that thing

 ## Roadmap
 - [x] Github Integration and Authentication